2002 Sure for Men Rockingham 500: Race

 The weather at the start was cloudy with an air temperature between 16 and 18 C and a track temperature from 18 and 20 C. An estimated 30,000 people attended the event.
 CART set the mandatory pit stop window to a maximum of 47 laps, requiring every driver to make at least four pit stops.
 Grace commanded the drivers to start their engines.
 The race began at 1:36 p.m. local time.
 Bräck maintained the lead into the first turn.
 Tagliani drove alongside his teammate Carpentier and overtook him for ninth place.
-Serviá moved from 14th to tenth by the end of the first lap, but fell to eleventh when another car passed him.
+Serviá moved from 14th to tenth by the end of the first lap, but fell to 11th when another car passed him.
 He returned to tenth soon after.
 Junqueira was passed by Tagliani for seventh on lap three.
 After starting from 12th, Fittipaldi dropped to the rear of the field and was slower than the leading drivers.
 Tracy slowed without warning on lap 13 in the second turn with a power steering issue, and the first caution of the race was displayed two laps later when he stopped under the white line on the back straight with a gearbox problem requiring course officials to remove his car from the track.
 His engine's telemetry stopped working indicating a crank sensor failure, possibly caused by his gearbox problem.

 Christian Fittipaldi retired on lap 44 due to engine problems.

 Some drivers elected to make pit stops under caution.
 Fittipaldi had his engine control unit and spark box changed on lap 17 after he reported a problem with his car.
 Bräck remained the leader at the lap-21 restart and pulled away from the rest of the field.
 Andretti began to reduce the gap between Bräck and himself between laps 31 and 33.
 Tagliani reduced his pace between the second and third turns on lap 42, and was ordered by his engineer to enter the pit lane.
 His crew removed his car's left sidepod and retired on the next lap with a battery problem.
 A second caution was necessitated on the 46th lap when debris was located in turn two.
 The leaders made their pit stops because of the mandatory pit stop window.
 Fittipaldi's car problem re-emerged on the 44th lap despite having his vehicle's coils and springs changed; he drove to the pit lane to retire because his team's mechanics could not rectify the issue.
 Franchitti stalled his car because of a clutch issue.
 Bräck maintained the lead at the lap-52 restart, followed by Takagi.
 Nine laps later, Takagi attempted to overtake Bräck on the outside for the lead but was unsuccessful due to the presence of slower cars.